Passion and Dispassion – a path of equanimity and aliveness.

 The base price is 225 € but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
+Retreat is full, but you can sign up to the waiting list by filling in the registration form.
+Don’t pay the registration fee!
 More information about the price, registration and other details here.

 Aini Väätti 050 331 8809